wyvernlang/wyvern/readme.md

 To run Wyvern, run bin/wyvern from the root directory after compiling, or run wyvern.tools.interpreter.
 No compilation target is currently avaliable.

+Documentation is mostly in the form of research papers, which can be found from https://www.cs.cmu.edu/~aldrich/wyvern/.

 Layout
 -----------------
 The tools directory contains the Wyvern compiler, the command line interface, and the supported tests.